-We will consult with the relevant Highways authorities, community councils, the emergency services, the local comm unity and other relevant bodies to produce a Construction Traffic Management Plan (CTMP) to support any future planning application.
-The CTMP would outline the overall framework for managing the safe movement of construction and delivery traffic as well as itemising the expected number of traffic movements and timing restrictions.
+We will consult with the relevant Highways

+and other relevant bodies to produce a Construction Traffic Management Plan (CTMP) to support any future planning application.
+The CTMP would outline the overall framework for managing the safe movement of construction and delivery traffic as well as I termissing the expected number of traffic movements and timing restrictions.

-The traffic rowments will be limited to avoid morning and evening peak times, where possible.
-There will also be a dedicated Community Laison officer to engage with local residents throughout the construction and operational phases, if the solar farm is consented.
+The traffic movements will be limited to avoid morning and evening peak times, where possible.
+There will also be a dedicated Community Lislasion officer to engage with local residents throughout the construction and operational phases, if the solar farm is consented.